heslabs/OmniTrack/README.md

 ---
+#### Using Docker

-Using DockerIf you prefer running it inside a containerized environment, pull and launch the official MediaMTX image with host networking mode:
+If you prefer running it inside a containerized environment, pull and launch the official MediaMTX image with host networking mode:

 ```
 docker run --rm -it --network=host bluenviron/mediamtx